emmanueljs1/dotfiles/README.md

 <h2>Dependencies:</h2>

 - zsh (4.9 or greater) for [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)
-- Some things that are probably already installed (vim, git, clang, python, curl/wget)
+- Some things that are hopefully already installed: vim, git, clang, cmake, python2.7, curl/wget
-    - For terminal inside vim functionality, you need vim 8.1
+    - For terminal inside vim functionality, you need vim 8
 - Some plugin dependencies (you can remove the relevant plugin for each of these instead of getting the dependency)
     - [ctags](https://github.com/universal-ctags/ctags) for the [tagbar](https://github.com/majutsushi/tagbar) plugin, which lets you view the current file more concisely
     - [fzf](https://github.com/junegunn/fzf) for the [fzf-vim](https://github.com/junegunn/fzf.vim) plugin, super useful plugin that lets you search within your project